FEAR AND JOY PAIRING

 - First to Smile Game.
 This is a game where participants try and make the other contestants smile.
 Each time a person smiles, they are eliminated.
-Incidental to this game is close observations of each person’s faces.
+Incidental to this game are close observations of each person’s faces.

 - Staring Game.
-This game is based on staring into the eyes of another and the first person to look away loses.
+This game is based on staring into the eyes of another, and the first person to look away loses.
 Hence, winning is staring into someone else’s eyes.

 - Puppets.
 Learning puppetry teaches the importance of eye contact between the puppet and the audience.

 - Optical Illusion Puzzles.
 These puzzles require training the eye to see things differently.
 It is fascinating to see completely different things from viewing the same photograph.
 The only difference is a change in one’s point of view.
 Looking at someone with a fearful or negative perception will likely reveal a different image than if you look at the same person with a more positive point of view.